 To issue a course grade of "XF" the instructor must send a request to the Dean of Academic Affairs of Missouri State University (MSU)-West Plains in writing that he/she intends to impose this sanction.
-The request is to be made only after the student foregoes appeal or the sanction has been upheld after the student has exhausted the appeals process.
+The request is to be made onlyafter the student foregoes appeal or the sanction has been upheld after the student has exhausted the appeals process.
 The instructor should send the "XF" request as soon as possible with the occurrence of the foregoing event(s).
-The Associate Dean (LNU-MSU), Assistant Dean of Academic Affairs (LNU-MSU) and the Chair of the Academic Integrity Council (LNU-MSU) should be copied on the email request to the Dean of Academic Affairs of MSU-West Plains for issuance of an "XF" grade.
-The Dean of Academic Affairs of MSU-West Plains will then notify the Records Office in West Plains and the instructor upon approval.
+The Associate Dean (LNU-MSU), Assistant Dean of Academic Affairs (LNU-MSU) and the Chair of the Academic Integrity Council (LNU-MSU) should be copied on the email request to the Dean of Academic Affairs of MSU-West Plains will then notify the Records Office in West Plains and the instructor upon approval.
 The instructor should forward the email approval from the Dean of Academic Affairs of MSU-West Plains to Theresa Combs at MSU-West Plains to ensure the "XF" has been placed on the student's transcript.
 Theresa Combs will provide the instructor with confirmation.
 Please note the approval of the "XF" grade is within the discretion of the Dean of Academic Affairs of MSU-West Plains.